faustedition/faust-app/INSTALL.md

 ### Starting the Web Application

+The application looks for data in default directories.
+If you want to use your own directories, you need to specify them in a confing file.

+       cp target/classes/config-default.properties config-local.properties

+Edit the file config-local.properties, creating the appropriate directories.

+Populate the database from XML data

        export MAVEN_OPTS="-server -Xmx1024m"

+       mvn exec:java -Dexec.mainClass="de.faustedition.transcript.TranscriptBatchReader" -Dexec.args="config-local.properties"

+Start the webapp

-       mvn exec:java -Dexec.mainClass="de.faustedition.Server"
+       mvn exec:java -Dexec.mainClass="de.faustedition.Server" -Dexec.args="config-local.properties"

-This relies on pre-build Maven artifacts from other servers.
-TODO: How to build those.